Conditions for Bifurcations in a Non-Autonomous Scalar Differential Equation: Introduction

 In \cite{ras} they obtained a sufficient condition to occur transcritical bifurcation in non-autonomous differential equation

 and a sufficient condition to occur pitchfork bifurcation in non-autonomous differential equation

-Some particular examples have been analyzed in various settings.
 In \cite{joh1, joh3} using the framework of skew product flows has been considered a generalized notion of a Hopf bifurcation and in \cite{she} studied almost periodic scalar non - autonomous differential equations.
-In \cite{klo2} has been analyzed transcritical and pitchfork bifurcations in an almost periodic equation, \cite{joh2} has considered a non-autonomous \textquoteleft two-step bifurcation\textquoteright and \cite{klo3} gave a nice discussion of the general problem in the context of skew product flows.
+In \cite{klo2}, transcritical and pitchfork bifurcations in an almost periodic equation has been analyzed, \cite{joh2} has considered a non-autonomous \textquoteleft two-step bifurcation\textquoteright and \cite{klo3} gave a nice discussion of the general problem in the context of skew product flows.

 On the other hand, conditions for bifurcations to occur in one-dimensional autonomous dynamical systems have been studied using higher order derivatives.
 In \cite{val} sufficient conditions for transcritical, pitchfork, saddle-node and period doubling bifurcations to occur in one-dimensional maps with one parameter have been studied using higher order derivatives.
 In \cite{bal} sufficient conditions for cusp and period doubling bifurcations to occur in one-dimensional maps with two parameters have been studied using higher order derivatives.